//this is the mailchimp popup form //ShareThis code for sharing images

 4. Discriminatory School Sourcing

-A typical hiring mistake is putting all your efforts on recruiting applicants from elite or top schools.
+A typical hiring mistake is putting all your efforts into recruiting applicants from elite or top schools.
 But this approach limits your applicant pool by a significant margin.
 That means you're cutting off opportunities for diverse teams with varying perspectives and ideas.

 5. Unfair Technical Assessments

 Basing an applicant's hiring potential on technical assessments alone is unfair.
-It lessens the chances for underprivileged and underrepresented groups to have high scores than those who have had training.
+It lessens the chances for underprivileged and underrepresented groups to have higher scores than those who have had training.
 Instead, use these tests to determine an applicant's weaknesses, strengths, and areas for improvement.

 1. Monitor Job Descriptions